adispen/gcp-secrets-in-cf/blog.md

 }
 ```

-Notably here we have to pass the `secret_id`attribute instead of the `id` or `name` of the secret, as the Terraform
+Notably here we have to pass the `secret_id` attribute instead of the `id` or `name` of the secret, as the Terraform
 documenatation describes.
 The provider will construct the full resource path based on the project ID supplied to the
 SDK which would only cause an incorrect resource path if fully passed in here.
-If you secret is in another project, you
+If your secret is in another project, you
 will need to also pass in a `project_id` field, though this is limited to the actual project ID number and not name.
 Otherwise it is assumed the secret and function live in the same project.
 To learn more about the project based
 limitations of this functionality be sure to check the [official Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudfunctions_function#nested_secret_environment_variables).